rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-aws/src/site/markdown/guide/cloudformation.md

 <!---
-# This file is part of the ChillDev-Commons.
+# This file is part of the pl.wrzasq.commons.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2018 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2018 - 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 # Custom resources